sa1181405/pbchocolate-private-writeups/jellyctf/crypto/really_special_awawawas/really_special_awawawas.md

 OR you can use [factordb](http://factordb.com/) to see if its already been factorized before.

 Sure enough it has already been factored, and you can use a python script to decrypt it.
+There are many online for you to check out.

 Final flag: `jellyCTF{awawas_4_every1}`